-The College of Education & Human Development’s Faculty Awards Recognition is an annual event that celebrates faculty excellence in three areas: teaching, service to the profession and community, and research and scholarship.
+The College of Education & Human Development’s annual faculty awards celebrate excellence in three areas: teaching, service to the profession and community, and research and scholarship.
 Awardees have published extensively, mentored numerous educators and peers, secured significant grant funding, and represented Georgia State University and the College of Education & Human Development in school systems, community organizations and in their disciplines.

 Innovation in International Education Faculty Award

-Dr. Yali Zhao is the 2021 recipient of the Innovation in International Education Faculty Award, which recognizes a full-time faculty member in the college for their outstanding achievement in international education.
+Dr. G. Sue Kasun is the 2022 recipient of the Innovation in International Education Faculty Award, which recognizes a full-time faculty member in the college for their outstanding achievement in international education.